neelavarshad/vm-workshop/Labs/Lab1 - Partner Center Setup/README.md

     > Quis aute iure reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint obcaecat cupiditat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 1. In the **Privacy policy link**, enter the public link to the privacy policy for your company if you know it.
 If not, follow this link to [Microsoft's privacy policy](https://privacy.microsoft.com/privacystatement) and use that URL.
-    >Please note that using Microsoft's privacy policy is only for the purpose of this lab and should not used for your production offer.
+    >Please note that using Microsoft's privacy policy is only for the purpose of this lab and should not be used for your production offer.
-1. In the **Customer Support links** section, enter your contact information (Optional)
+1. In the **Customer Support links** section, enter Azure support website information (Optional)
 1. In the **Partner Support Contact** section, enter your contact information.
 1. In the **Engineering Contact** section, enter your engineering contact information.
 1. In the **Cloud Solution Provider Program Contact** section, enter the appropriate contact information (Optional)